pjhi/coPM-German-State-Parliament-Data/README.md

 In this repository we provide all implementations and data collected and generated to perform cross-organizational process mining on data from German state parliaments - specifically, from their documentation services (Parlamentsdokumentation).
 Note, that some of the documentation services provide new raw data on a daily basis - the code in this repository can then be used to generate new event logs from the new data.
 If you use our code or data for academic purposes please cite our paper:
 ```
 *toDo*: @article{}

 ```
-You can access the corresponding research paper here: *toDo*
+You can access the pre-print of the corresponding research paper here: *https://doi.org/10.48550/arXiv.2508.10381*

 ## Requirements
 See the requirements.txt file